YugeWang/DeepLearning0018/project/README.md

 Here are few descriptions of files uploaded.

+Instructions of connection of Arduino Nano 33 BLE Sense to the project can be found at https://docs.edgeimpulse.com/docs/arduino-nano-33-ble-sense.

 ## 1. Traning and testing dataset used in this project.
 Here is the Python code to view audio datasets: